LouieOHagan/CI-Milestone1-Project/README.md

 - ### User stories
     - #### First Time Visitor Goals
         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-        2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

     - #### Returning Visitor Goals
         1. As a Returning Visitor, I want to find the different walking locations in my area that I could take part in.